Coral reef restoration: Land-based

-Land-based coral nurseries allow coral to grow to a reasonable size before out-planting.
-Tanks filled with circulating sea water provide an artificial place for coral seedlings to grow.
-Similar to plant nurseries, a coral nursery provides protection from storms, predation and other stressors as they grow.
-It is also a place to selectively breed for resistant genotypes.
-Techniques in growing coral on land can involve sexual and asexual reproduction of coral.
-When used together, coral specimen can be grown with higher resilience to stressors and fast growth rates.
+Tanks filled with circulating sea water provide an artificial place for coral seedlings to reproduce.
+It is also a place to breed for resistant genotypes.
+Techniques can involve both sexual and asexual reproduction.
+When used together, coral specimens can be grown with higher resilience to stressors and fast growth rates.

-Asexual Coral Reproduction
+Microfragmentation

-Coral are able to reproduce asexually when one polyp undergoes budding to produce another clonal polyp.
-A technique called micro-fragmentation was developed by Dr. David Vaughan in 2006, which uses the coral's ability to clone itself for coral production.
-Micro-fragmentation is the process of creating small (>1 cm) pieces of live coral from a parent coral colony.
-These pieces are then affixed to a ceramic or cement base called a plug and placed in land nursery tanks.
+Micro-fragmentation was developed by David Vaughan in 2006.
+It relies on coral's ability to clone itself.
+Micro-fragmentation involves cutting small (>1 cm) pieces of live coral from a colony.
+These pieces are affixed to a ceramic or cement base called a plug and placed in tanks.

-Massive reef-building coral are the prime species used in this method, because it speeds up their growth rate.
-Rather than waiting decades for a coral to grow to a robust size, months are needed to see viable specimen.
-In a study conducted by Dr. David Vaughan in 2014, the growth of the corals Orbicella faveolata and Montastraea cavernosa were documented to be 6.5x and 2x larger respectively over a period of 2.5 years.
-This amount of growth would take decades without the use of micro-fragmenting techniques.
-This is due to the quick healing response of coral.
-During micro-fragmentation, wounded edges are created where the colony is severed.
-These heal quickly by expanding their size radially outward, colonizing their plugs and eventual out-planting sites in the ocean.
-Fusion of multiple fragments of the same genotype can result in a larger area of coral cover.
+Reef-building corals are the prime species for this technique, because micro-fragmentation accelerates their growth from years often to months.
+In a 2014 study conducted by Vaughan, he reported the growth of Orbicella faveolata and Montastraea cavernosa to be 6.5x and 2x larger respectively over a period of 2.5 years.
+This amount of growth would take decades without micro-fragmenting.
+The rapid growth is due to coral's quick healing response.
+Cutting a colony leaves wounded edges.
+These heal quickly and expand their size radially outward, expanding across the plug and eventual out-planting site.
+Adjacent fragments of the same genotype can fuse, producing a larger colony.

-Sexual Coral Reproduction

-Coral reproduce sexually through broadcast spawning.
-Coral larvae are formed in the water column through the fertilization of suspended gamete bundles.
-In a land-based nursery, control over which specimen reproduce can allow for selective breeding of more resilient coral.
+Selective breeding

-Availability of coral gametes in the wild is highly dependent on environmental factors.
-Studies have shown that most spawning happens at the same time of evening, and depends on lunar cycles.
-Recent work has been attempting to trigger coral spawning in the nursery environment by mimicking these environmental controls.
+Availability of coral gametes in the wild is dependent on environmental factors.
+Most spawning happens at the same time of evening, and follows lunar cycles.
+Research attempts to trigger coral spawning in the nursery by mimicking these environmental signals.
+Coral larvae produced through sexual reproduction in the nursery first attach to man-made substrates before they are outplanted.
+In this way, restoration can start from hybrid larvae rather than clones.
+In a land-based nursery, stimulated spawning can support selective breeding of more resilient coral.